TRANSMISSION TARIFF AND TRANSMISSION SYSTEM DEVELOPMENT EXPERIENCE

 - Counsel for a Consortium regarding a potential bid for the purchase of AltaLink, which involved a detailed review of a wide array of regulatory issues faced by transmission facility owners related to capital cost recovery risk, credit metrics support, income tax methodology and treatment, deemed income tax allowance recovery, stranded investment risk, capital structure and return on equity.

-- Led regulatory due diligence review for a bidder for hydro dam facilities.
+- Led regulatory due diligence review for a behalf of a bidder for hydro dam facilities.

 - Led regulatory due diligence review for an entity regarding equity financing of a power plant.